rajaramayana/pgd-ai/replit.md

 ## Overview

-This is a marketing landing page for Purbanchal University's Post Graduate Diploma in Artificial Intelligence program.
-The application is designed to showcase a comprehensive 30-credit hour AI program targeted at non-science graduates who want to enter the AI field.
-The landing page provides information about the program curriculum, eligibility requirements, career pathways, and includes an inquiry form for prospective students to express interest.
+This is a comprehensive web application for Purbanchal University's Post Graduate Diploma in Artificial Intelligence program.
+The application serves as both an academic planning tool and a showcase portal for a 30-credit hour, 1-year program designed for non-science graduates, featuring practical Python-based courses across two semesters with specific focus on AI applications in marketing, operations, and supply chain management.

+**Recent Major Update (January 2025)**: Successfully converted from React/Express/PostgreSQL architecture to Flask backend and Streamlit frontend for easier deployment and maintenance while preserving all functionality.

 ## User Preferences